 As with most pre-modern cultures, astronomy and astrology were inextricably bound together: the movement of the heavenly bodies were seen as having a direct influence on the affairs of men.
 This was a powerful stimulus for priests to work out as exactly as they could the movement of the planets and stars.

-Mesopotamian medicine is above all known from a text called the Diagnostic Handbook, dated to 11th century BC Babylon.
-This shows that Mesopotamian doctors had developed rational techniques of diagnosis, prognosis, physical examination, and prescriptions.
+It is clear, however, that many Mesopotamian doctors mingled this approach with a more practical study of the human body and its maladies.
+Many tablets, for example a text called the Diagnostic Handbook, dated to 11th century BC Babylon, list symptoms and prognoses.
+These show that Mesopotamian doctors had developed rational techniques of diagnosis, prognosis, physical examination, and prescriptions alongside the more mystical elements of their trade.
 Diagnosis and prognosis were based on rules of empirical observation and logical reasoning (as in modern medicine).

 The main forms of Mesopotamian art which have come down to us are sculptured figures in stone and clay.
 Few paintings have survived, though most sculpture was also painted.

 Mesopotamian sculpture comes in all sizes, and appears in the round and as reliefs.
 It often depicts animals, such as goats, rams, bulls and lions, as well as mythical creatures such as lions and bulls with men's heads.
 Others show gods and goddesses, as well as priests and worshippers.
 Most human figures from the early period have large, staring eyes, and, on men, long beards.
 As time goes by the figures become increasingly realistic.
 Under the Assyrian and Babylonian empires, sculpture takes on a colossal form, with giant statues guarding the royal palaces.